TalhoukLab/PrOType/README.md

 ## Installation

+### Docker

 PrOType can be run in a preconfigured Docker container.
 This will allow for a reproducible environment across different machines and operating systems.
 To install docker on your machine see the official docs: https://docs.docker.com/install/

-Once Docker is installed, navigate to the PrOType project directory on your machine then run: `docker image build -f Dockerfile -t protype:latest .` to build the image on your machine.
-This may take some time.
-After the image has been built, you can start a container with:
+Once Docker is installed, navigate to the PrOType project directory on your machine then run

+`docker image build -f Dockerfile -t protype:latest .`

+to build the image on your machine (this may take some time).
+After the image has been built, you can start a container with

 `docker run -it --rm protype:latest bash`

+Inside the docker container, run `git clone https://github.com/AlineTalhouk/PrOType.git` and navigate to the `PrOType` directory.
+The `Dockerfile` is already configured with all the dependencies and tools you'll need to run PrOType.
 For more information on running docker containers, see the official docs: https://docs.docker.com/engine/reference/run/

-Inside the docker container run `git clone https://github.com/AlineTalhouk/PrOType.git` and navigate to the `PrOType` directory.

-The `Dockerfile` is already configured with all the dependencies and tools you'll need to run PrOType.
+### Packrat

+We use `packrat` as a package management system to keep track of precise versions of all R package dependencies used in PrOType.
+After you have cloned PrOType to your local machine and open `PrOType.Rproj`, the packrat bootstrap installation will intialize.
+Run

+`packrat::restore()`

+to restore all packages listed in `packrat/packrat.lock` from their package sources in `packrat/src/` (this will also take some time).

+The easiest way to run `PrOType` on a Linux server is to use `git` or `rsync` to copy the project to the server location, and then open `R` at the project root.
+To share the pipeline with a collaborator, send them the output of

+`packrat::bundle()`

 ## Software Requirements